TUe-ICTLab/tue-ictlab.github.io/index.md

-Welcome to the GitHub page of the ICTLab.
+**Welcome to the GitHub page of the Information and Communication Theory Lab**

+List of currently available repositories:

 {% for repository in site.github.public_repositories %}
 {% unless repository.name == "tue-ictlab.github.io" %}